JusmeJr93/user-management-app/README.md

 ## Project Overview

-This is the frontend repo of **AuthMaster**, a full-stack user management system to manage user accounts through actions such as registration, login, and updating user information.
-The app also features functionalities for editing, blocking, unblocking, and deleting users.
-This app was built with React on the frontend and Express with MySQL on the backend, showcasing various modern web development skills.
+This is the frontend repo of **AuthMaster**, a full-stack user management system to manage user accounts through functionalities like registration, login, editing user profiles, and managing user roles.
+Admins can also block, unblock, and delete users.

 You can check the Backend repo [here](https://github.com/JusmeJr93/user-management-backend).

 ## Key Features

-- **User Registration**: New Users can register by providing their name, email, and password.
+- **User Registration**: New users can sign up by providing their name, email, and password, with backend validation for uniqueness.
-- **User Login**: Users can log in using their email and password, and a token is stored in local storage to maintain authentication.
+- **User Login & Authentication:** Secure login system using JWT, where user tokens are stored in local storage for session management.
-- **Dynamic Greeting**: After login, a dynamic greeting shows the name of the logged-in user.
+- **Dynamic & User Profile Pictures**: After login, a dynamic greeting shows the name of the logged-in user and display their previously upload profile picture or a default avatar.
-- **Dashboard**: Users can view, search, block, unblock, edit, or delete users from the dashboard.
-- **Token-Based Authentication**: JWT (JSON Web Token) is used to authenticate users and secure routes.
+- **Admin Controls:** Admins have elevated privileges, including the ability to promote/demote users to admin roles, reset passwords, and perform bulk actions.
 - **Search Functionality**: Allowing the search through users by name or email.
-- **Bulk User Actions**: Users can select multiple users to block, unblock, or delete them in bulk.
+- **Bulk User Actions**: dmins can block, unblock, or delete multiple users at once via bulk actions.
 - **Responsive Design**: The interface is user-friendly, responsive and optimized for various screen sizes using Bootstrap and custom styling.

 ## Technologies Used

 - **Vite**: Build tool for fast development.
 - **React**: The core frontend framework.
-- **React Router**: For managing navigation within the application.
-- **Bootstrap**: For responsive and reusable UI components.
-- **React-Bootstrap**: Bootstrap components built specifically for React.
+- **React Router**: Handles client-side routing for a seamless single-page application experience.
+- **Bootstrap & React-Bootstrap:** Responsive, reusable UI components, integrated with custom CSS for styling.
 - **Axios**: For making HTTP requests to the backend API.
-- **React Icons**: Icons used for buttons and other UI elements.
+- **React Icons**: For icon set used throughout the UI.
-- **Heroku**: For the deployment of the NodeJs-ExpressJs backend with the JawsDB add-on for MySQL.
-- **JWT (JSON Web Token)**: For secure authentication.
-- **cors**: middleware package to handle CORS (Cross-Origin Resource Sharing).
-- **CSS & Bootstrap**: For custom styles and layouts.
+- **CSS Custom Styles**: Additional styles for branding and enhanced user experience.

 ## Deployment

 The app is deployed on Vercel.
-Check it out: [AuthMaster by Junior Jusmé](https://authmaster-user-management.vercel.app/).
+You can access it here: [AuthMaster by Junior Jusmé](https://authmaster-user-management.vercel.app/).